National Education Series Webinars

 MS Mood and Cognition

-This webinar will be hosted by Saskatchewan Division and will take place in April of 2017, date and time TBA.
-Please check back closer to April for more information and to register for this event.
+This webinar will be hosted by Saskatchewan Division and will take place on April 25th, 2017, from 6:00 - 7:30pm CST/8:00 - 9:30pm EST. Please check back closer to April for more information and to register for this event.

 Diet, Active Living & Stress Management

-This webinar will be hosted by Atlantic Division (English) and Quebec Division (French) and will take place in May of 2017, date and time TBA.
+This webinar will be hosted by Atlantic Division (English) on May 16th, 2017, form 6:00 - 7:30pm ADT/5:00 - 6:30pm EDT.
+A similar session will be hosted by Quebec Division (French) and will take place in May of 2017, date and time TBA.
 Please check back closer to May for more information and to register for this event.

 MS Symptom Management